 #3 Share Class Photos

-If you are able to take photos of your students and share them with parents, an easy way to do this without sending individual photos is to add them to your newsletter.
+If you can take photos of your students and share them with parents, an easy way to do this without sending individual photos is to add them to your newsletter.
 Parents love to see what’s going on in the classroom, so this is a great way to add content to your newsletter and get parents to want to take a look.

 Writing out an email newsletter with the same consistent format is a great way to ensure parents get your updates.
 Paper newsletters may not always make it home with a student if they’re prone to losing things.
 As long as you know that a parent can receive your emails and their email address is valid, they will receive your communication.